 Therefore, in principle all kinds of test material can be used.
 In order to perform the HR-Test a fresh heparinized blood sample is drawn from the patient and enclosed with a sample of the culprit material (pill, ampoule or solid material) sent to the test laboratory.

 - Clinical and diagnostic features of perioperative hypersensitivity to cefuroxime (7)

 - Standardized testing with chlorhexidine in perioperative allergy – a large single centre evaluation (8)

 These studies compare drug provocation with skin test, IgE and HR.
 HR can be used, but is not as sensitive as skin test.
-Many clinics prefer to avoid skin tests with drugs as serious sideeffects has been reported.
+Many clinics prefer to avoid skin tests with drugs as serious side effects have been reported.

 The test has to be performed within 24 hours after blood sampling due to the short-lived histamine containing blood basophils.
-Upon arrival, the laboratory dissolve the material and make dilutions of the sample in order to test the material in several concentrations.
-Aliquots of 25 µL washed blood is added to the material to let the basophils release their content of histamine.
+Upon arrival, the laboratory staff dissolves the material and dilutions of the sample are made in order to test the material in several concentrations.
+Aliquots of 25 µL washed blood are added to the material to let the basophils release their content of histamine.
 Histamine is detected by selective adsorption to glass microfibers coated in the bottom of microtiter plates.
 Adsorbed histamine is subsequently detected fluorometrically in a HISTAREADER®.
-More than 10 ng histamine released from the blood sample indicates that the HR-Test is positive to the drug.
+A readout >10 ng histamine released from the blood sample indicates that the HR-Test is positive towards the drug.